MooersLab/writingLogTemplate/README.md

 It is like a master thinking document or a second brain for a writing project.

 If you start the name of the writing log with the word `log', this will ease navigating to the current file when using a terminal supported by tab completion.
-I use `log` followed by the project number and name in camel or Pascal case.
+I use `log` followed by the project number and name in the Camel or Pascal case.
 This helps distinguish the log file from the main*.tex file that contains the manuscript.